 Apart from checking the internal links of your content, it is also important to pay attention to your navigation links.
 Simple and stripped-down top menus and more functional footers are the trend today, which means that redesigning your website may involve removing some items from your menu and adding or removing new sections.
 Both could significantly affect your internal linking architecture.

 Once you have finalised your 301 redirects, your navigation and internal links, and your page structure, you can update your XML sitemap and submit it to the search engines.
 Make sure that all elements consistently reflect the new page structure so that search engines can more easily track the changes you have made.

 Once your redesigned website is live, you can now monitor the results to see if the changes you made were effective.
 While some fluctuations are to be expected at first, an effective web redesign will get you back to baseline within a month, if not sooner.

 Take this opportunity to identify problems immediately so they can be fixed before they cause more damage.
 Monitor your performance on relevant keywords and pages to ensure that you maintain, if not improve, your previous rankings.

 A technical site audit would be helpful to provide you with actionable information about existing technical problems.
 Online tools such as Moz and DeepCrawl are particularly helpful in identifying potential problems before they become issues.

 Trust the professionals

-Redesigning your website should improve your SEO and increase your conversion.
+The redesign of your website should reflect your SEO improve and increase your conversion.
 Why else would you go to all the trouble?
 Make sure you sharpen your tools the right way, so to speak, with a well-executed website redesign.
 Only use the services of reputable and reliable SEO experts in the industry, like those at wfDesign.